bruvellu/terebratalia-wnts/wnt.md

 To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed the transcriptomic and genomic resources for Wnt genes using similarity searches to known genes.
 We find that 12 of the 13 Wnt subfamilies are present in the brachiopod with a total of 13 Wnt genes (@fig:wnt-tree).
 *T. transversa* is missing *wnt3*, a gene known to have been lost in Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two copies of *wnt1*.
-One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly-divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
+One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
 Besides the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting that the ancestral repertoire of metazoan Wnt genes remained conserved.

 <!--TODO: cite @prudhomme2002?-->